 This mixed nut butter has a lot of goodness packed in one little jar!
-It’s made with wholesome ingredients (a variety of nuts and seeds, plus a touch of salt) for one incredible taste!
+It’s made with a variety of nuts and seeds (plus a touch of salt), for one incredibly tasty homemade spread.
 Making nut butter at home is easy and you’re going to want to make this one again and again.
 It’ll be your new favourite thing to spread on toast!

 If you’re a fan of homemade nut butters (like me), then this mixed nut butter is for you!

 A while back, I came across a store-bought version.
 Once I tried it, I was hooked.
 And you know I had to make a homemade version.

 Once you make it, you’re always gonna want some on hand too!